Rajibdas10/Fraud-Analytics-Detection/README.md

    git clone Fraud Analytics and Detection.sql
    ```
 2. Import the SQL scripts into your preferred database system.
-3. Use the dataset, and download it [here](https://www.kaggle.com/datasets/ealaxi/paysim1).
+3. Use the dataset, and download it from [here](https://www.kaggle.com/datasets/ealaxi/paysim1).
 ---

 ## Challenges Addressed